 Switzerland: You couldn’t be blamed for thinking that the idea of being rewarded for using a credit card has somehow passed Switzerland by.
 But we will let you be the judge.
 Take a look at the value you get from these highly popular Swiss rewards credit cards:

-Migros Cumulus MasterCard: While Migros does run special promotions on certain merchandise, as a rule you earn 1 Cumulus point for every 1 Swiss franc of purchases you make at Migros and at some Migros partners using your Cumulus credit card (1 point per 3 francs spent at other merchants).
-500 Cumulus points can be redeemed for a 5 franc voucher which can be used to pay at Migros and at a number of partners.
+Migros Cumulus Mastercard: 1 Cumulus point for every 1 Swiss franc of purchases from Migros stores using your Cumulus credit card (1 point per 3 francs spent at other merchants).
+500 Cumulus points can be redeemed for a 5-franc voucher which can be used to pay at Migros and at a number of partners.
 That’s the equivalent of 0.5% - 1% cash back.
 Of course, these savings only make sense for Migros customers.
 The Coop Supercardplus has a similar rewards rate.

-TCS MasterCard Gold: This cash back card gives you a flat rate of 1% cash back on all purchases (cash advances don’t count), making it one of the most rewarding cash back credit cards available in Switzerland.
+TCS Mastercard Gold: 1% cash back on purchases, make this one of the most rewarding cash back credit cards available in Switzerland.
 The catch is that you have to be a TCS member to be eligible for this card, and that comes with its own set of costs.
 Plus, you pay a 100 Swiss franc annual fee to use this card, which detracts somewhat from its savings potential.

 USA: Americans have it good in the rewards department.
 US credit cards are some of the most rewarding in the world, and would make most Swiss rewards collectors turn green with envy.
 Here are a few examples of popular US rewards credit cards: